Claude J Coppersmith

 Summary

 Born in Dyckesville, Brown County, Wisconsin to Frank Joseph Coppersmith and Odile Clemens Barette.
-Married Marie Ellen Bodoh on June 22, 1926 in Green Bay.
-They had six children: four sons (Leonard, Ronald, Roger, Robert) and two daughters (Dorothy, Florence).
+Frank was 22 at Claude’s birth and worked at Northern Paper Mills in Green Bay; the family had moved out of the parents’ Red River community by 1907.
+Married Marie Ellen Bodoh on June 22, 1926 in Green Bay — Claude was 19, Marie 19.
+They had six children across 17 years (1928–1943): four sons (Leonard, Robert, Ronald, Roger) and two daughters (Dorothy, Florence).
+Their second son Robert died at age 11 in March 1947 — buried at Allouez Catholic alongside his eventual parents.

 Lived on Point Comfort, Nicolet Drive, Green Bay area with Marie.
 From the memoir: “Great-Grandpa Claude was difficult and unpredictable and the adults seemed careful around him in a way they weren’t around anyone else.”